ParasharaRamesh/NUS-CS5446-Its_ah_me_Mario-/README.md

 1. agents/* : Contains the ipynb notebooks for training the different agents
 2. logs/* : Tensorboard logs for each model run
 3. evaluation/* : Contains jupyter notebooks where we analyse performance of specific models / let them play
-4. models/* : Contains our trained model files (or) links to them for loading into our agent
-5. report/* : Contains our project report & proposal
+4. report/* : Contains our project report & proposal
-6. utils/* : Contains utility code which can be reused across the project
+5. utils/* : Contains utility code which can be reused across the project

 ## Manual Play Controls (for human agent)